-Arch Linux Installation (with full disk encryption using TPM2 and Secure Boot)
+Arch Linux Installation (with Secure Boot)

 #include metadata.h